 Communication offers professional competence sequences in Multimedia Journalism, Public Relations and Strategic Communication, and Sports Communication.
-An interdisciplinary major in Communication and Music Production is described on p.
-80.
+An interdisciplinary major in Communication and Music Production is described in the next section.

 Credit for prior learning or life experience may be granted, at the discretion of program area faculty, upon review of a portfolio.